Athlete Leadership Programs (ALPs)

 I believe strongly in the Special Olympics’ athlete oath of “Let me win, but if I can’t win, let me be brave in the attempt.”
 I feel all athletes compete to win, but no matter what place the athletes achieve, everyone is a winner since they have trained and competed.
 The best thing I like about Special Olympics is being able to compete in sports, traveling with the organization, meeting people from all over the world and speaking about my involvement with SOTX.
 In my home, my family dwells on my ability and NOT on my disability.

-Ian Rawn is a 37-year-old man who warms the world with his kindness and good cheer.
+Ian Rawn is a 38-year-old man who warms the world with his kindness and good cheer.
 His most recent joys have been participating in the Plano, TX Citizen’s Police and Fire Academies.
 A 20-year dream came true as he competed in the Special Olympics World Winter Games in Austria in 2017, the lone Texan representing his state and country in figure skating.
-He is now ranked "4th in the World" and hopes to compete again in 2021 "for redemption" to bring back a medal for his country and state.
-His mantra on the ice and for life is, "If you fall, you fall, but you get back up and finish."
+He is now ranked "4th in the World" and hopes to compete again in 2022 "for redemption" to bring back a medal for his country and state Ian also hopes to get to go back to the 2022 Special Olympics World Winter Games in Kazan Russia.
+I also Compete in Figure Skating Dallas Figure Skating Club on the traditonal Circut.
+I am currently on the Executive Committee of the Athlete leadership Council and i have doing for His mantra on the ice and for life is, "If you fall, you fall, but you get back up and finish."

-Ian has worked at Venturity Financial Partners since 2008.
+Ian has been retired from Venturity Financial Partners in 2020.
 He serves on the Board of Directors of Special Olympics Texas and is a Global Messenger for Special Olympics National.
-He attends My Possibilities, a university for adults with IDD, studying leadership and performance dance.
+He attends My Possibilities, auniversity for adults with IDD, studying leadership and performance dance.
 Ian volunteers for the Dallas Figure Skating Club and in Youth Ministry at his church in Plano.

 Deborah Varner lives in Burkburnett, Texas.
 She is 67 years old and part of the Blue Jays Special Olympics team.
 She is on the President Board for the state of Texas.
 She is the President of the ALPs for North Texas Area.
 Debbie’s purpose of Special Olympics is to get others involved with Self Advocates of Local and State.
 She will work with both as much as she can.